 Slowly but surely, yoga started making its way to her heart and mind, driving her to better understand the age-old practice.
 The passion and enthusiasm for yoga is so strong that Li Ling decided to move away from the communications profession to share her knowledge and practice with other people.

 Her classes focus on sychronising each movement with each breath, on achieving the right alignment, and on letting the energy flow.
-Li Ling is trained in the Ashtanga primary series and the Fit, Flow, Fly routine by Bryce Yoga.
-She is also grateful for techniques and knowledge imparted by many other teachers such as Simon Park, Jason Birch and Vivienne Spanopoulos.
+Li Ling is trained in the Ashtanga primary series and Fit, Flow, Fly by Bryce Yoga.
+She is also grateful for techniques and knowledge imparted by many other teachers.